 · Enhance the vitality of campus-based research and to encourage its use to enrich education, enhance technology transfer and serve the community.

-The Office of the EVPRI contains the offices of Clinical Contracts Division, Export and Secure Research Compliance, Human Subjects Protection Program, Industry Engagement, Research Integrity Program, Sponsored Programs Administration, and Technology Transfer.
-A complete listing of the staff is provided on the EVPRI’s staff website.
+The Office of the EVPRI contains the offices of Commercialization EPI-Center, Export and Secure Research Compliance, Human Subjects Protection Program, Research Development & Strategic Initiatives, Research Integrity Program, and Office of Sponsored Programs Administration.
+A complete listing of the staff is provided on the EVPRI’s office/staff website.
 The individual units and their responsibilities are described below.

 · Train researchers in grant writing;

 · Assist investigators in seeking funding for research;